JonnyDavison/MoreThanFed/README.md

 - Contact Page (contact.html)
     - Added value through interaction between More Than Fed and end-user
 - The footer
-    - The tag line keeps the user engaged with the subject matter in a clear and concise way
+    - The tagline keeps the user engaged with the subject matter in a clear and concise way
     - Social Media links for More Than Fed encouraging engagement, these open on a new tab for easy user navigation
     - The © shows the ownership of the content and website